Lambdata-Build-Week/DS-airbnb/README.md

 [AirBnb Recommneder Website](https://airbnb-ds-predict.herokuapp.com/)

 [Write about the project]
 This web app is built on Fast API....
-This app using Mahcine Learning to give prediction ....
+This app uses Mahcine Learning to give a prediction ....

 ## Duplicate the project
 You can clone this project and try yourself.